ModDota/moddota.github.io/_articles/tools/setting-up-your-addon-with-github.md

 ---
-title: 'Setting Up Your Addon With GitHub'
+title: Setting Up Your Addon With GitHub
 author: Veggiesama
 date: 07.03.2015
 ---